jimhigson/oboe.js/writing/main/2_Introduction.md

 In many respects, a SOA architecture is a good fit for the fast release cycle encouraged by Agile methodologies.
-Because in SOA we may consider that all data is local rather than global and that the components of the system are loosely coupled, weekly releases of a particular sub-system shouldn't pose any problem to the correct operation of the whole.
+Because in SOA we may consider that all data is local rather than global and that the components of the system are loosely coupled, frequent releases of any particular sub-system shouldn't pose a problem to the correct operation of the whole.
+Unfortunately in practice the tools used for REST fail to encourage programming in a loosely coupled way.
+Working in enterprise I have often seen the release of dozens of components cancelled because a single unit failed to meet acceptance criteria, even where the failing unit contained only minor changes.
+Because of a tight coupling which depends on exact versions, a dense dependency graph between inter-dependent units creates the perfect environment for contagion to occur whereby the impact from a single failing unit spreads until it infects all of the system.

-However, there is a problem with realising this quality in practice.
-In enterprise I have often personally seen the release of dozens of components cancelled because a single unit failed to meet acceptance criteria, even where the failing unit contained only minor changes.
+As I see it, an effective way to solve this problem would be to provide tools which encourage a system in which the shapes of the messages it may receive are defined more loosely.

-Because of tightly coupling between versions, and a dense dependency graph of inter-dependent units, a kind of contagion occurs whereby a single failing unit holds back the release of the whole.
-As I see it, an effective way to solve this problem would be to provide tools which encouraeg a system in which the shapes of the messages it may receive are defined more loosely.
+I would like to propose that tools which encourage a

 Criteria for success
 --------------------